dyna-mis/Hilabeling/README.md

 # Acknowledgments
 DynaMis is part of the project ["Human-Centered Algorithm Engineering: Graph and Map Visualization"](https://www.ac.tuwien.ac.at/research/humalgo/) supported by the Austrian Science Fund (FWF) under Grant P31119.
 # Reference
-More details see our paper "An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling"([ARXIV LINK](https://arxiv.org/abs/2002.07611))
+More details see our paper "Exploring Semi-Automatic Map Labeling"([ARXIV LINK](https://arxiv.org/abs/1910.07799))